Search: I Can Fix Up My Home

 Got the hang of it yet?
 Grouting is a job that takes minimal practice.
 The good news is that you can stop and add grout if you've made the indentation too deep.
 Just keep your sponge wet and use a smooth circular motion.

 Now that you’re done, just let the grout set up, buff the tiles with cheesecloth, and use your grout sealer.
 Since bathrooms are wet areas, I like to let the sealer dry overnight and then apply a second coat.
-But that’s just me!
+Don’t settle on cheap sealer!

 Return to the Interior Project Articles